apple/swift-algorithms/Guides/MergeSorted.md

     @inlinable public init<T, U>(mergeSorted first: T, and second: U, retaining filter: MergerSubset) where T : Sequence, U : Sequence, Self.Element == T.Element, T.Element == U.Element
 }

-// Two-partition merging, optimizing for speed.

-extension MutableCollection {
-    /// Given a partition point, where each side is sorted according to the given predicate, rearrange the elements until a single sorted run is formed. public mutating func mergeSortedPartitions(across pivot: Index, sortedBy areInIncreasingOrder: (Element, Element) throws -> Bool) rethrows
-}

-extension MutableCollection where Self.Element : Comparable {
-    /// Given a partition point, where each side is sorted, rearrange the elements until a single sorted run is formed.
-    @inlinable public mutating func mergeSortedPartitions(across pivot: Index) }

-// Two-partition merging, optimizing for space.
+// Two-partition merging.

 extension MutableCollection where Self : BidirectionalCollection {
+    /// Assuming that both this collection's slice before the given index and
+    /// the slice at and past that index are both sorted according to
+    /// the given predicate,
+    /// rearrange the slices' elements until the collection as
-    /// Given a partition point, where each side is sorted according to the given predicate, rearrange the elements until a single sorted run is formed, using minimal scratch memory. public mutating func mergeSortedPartitionsInPlace(across pivot: Index, sortedBy areInIncreasingOrder: (Element, Element) throws -> Bool) rethrows
+    /// a whole is sorted according to the predicate. public mutating func mergePartitions<Fault>(across pivot: Index, sortedBy areInIncreasingOrder: (Element, Element) throws(Fault) -> Bool) throws(Fault) where Fault : Error
 }

 extension MutableCollection where Self : BidirectionalCollection, Self.Element : Comparable {
+    /// Assuming that both this collection's slice before the given index and
+    /// the slice at and past that index are both sorted,
-    /// Given a partition point, where each side is sorted, rearrange the elements until a single sorted run is formed, using minimal scratch memory.
+    /// rearrange the slices' elements until the collection as
+    /// a whole is sorted.
-    @inlinable public mutating func mergeSortedPartitionsInPlace(across pivot: Index) }
+    @inlinable public mutating func mergePartitions(across pivot: Index) }
 ```